lukas-sr/telecom_customers/README.md

-# Data Analysis for Churns in a Telecom.
-Company
+# Data Analysis for Churns in a Telecom Company
-Data Analysis for Churns in a Telecom.
-Company
+Data Analysis for Churns in a Telecom Company

 ### First step
 Download the "telecom_users.csv" file in this repo